Welcome to Public Theology with Zach W. Lambert!

 But the magic really happens on the paid subscriber side.
 There are two types of content on Substack: free and paid.
 On the free side, you will find content similar to my social media accounts in longer form, including weekly essays.

 On the paid side, we are offering deeper engagement with the most pressing theological and social issues of our time via podcasts, essays, interviews, chats, Q&As, book reviews, and more.
 We will also have special perks connected to projects I'm working on.
 Most of all, we will offer a safe, healthy community where dialogue and questions are welcomed, and people are engaging in good faith.
-Signing up for this community is agreeing to prioritize community over rightness and humility over certainty.
+Signing up for this community is agreeing to prioritize community over rightness, and humility over certainty.

 Subscribe to get full access to the newsletter and publication archives.